jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Basics.md

 # Rest API Basics

 Before we dive into interacting with Prisma Cloud, let's cover some basics on **REST APIs, JSON,** and **curl**.
 If you are already familiar with these, then jump straight to the next lab.
-If not, make sure you understand these concepts first, as they are foundational knowledge you need.
+If not, make sure you understand these foundational concepts first, as they are important for effectively using REST APIs.

-TODO: Build Table of Contents here

 ## What is a REST API?